Walpole Park: Parkland

 Most of the park consists of open flat grassed areas bordered by tree lined avenues, which act as wind breaks.

 Of the two ponds, the westernmost was the larger of the two and was more formal.
 It also featured a fountain.
 The pond nearest to Pitzhanger Manor on the eastward side of the park had sunken sides, which were planted with a mixture of ornamental shrubs and bushes.
 The pond itself was made to look as though it was a small gently flowing brook.
 A contemporary drawing of the manor house in the museum suggests that, at the time of Soane, this pond was much deeper.
 It was from its sides that John Soane and his friend J. M. W. Turner (the artist) would sit and fish.
 As the grounds to the west were pastoral it is quite possible that this pond was constructed as a ha-ha against cattle and sheep.
 The bridge at the north end, and the pond, were in existence before Soane bought the property but he had it decorated to give an appearance of great antiquity, no doubt to match his faux Roman ruins which he built just to the north of his house.
 It is a listed Grade II* structure.

 Along the north perimeter wall is a large stone bench.
-This also has a statutory protection of Grade II listed.
+This also is Grade II listed.
 Next to the bench is a memorial plaque dedicated to Charles Jones, an architect who lived in Ealing, designed Ealing Town Hall, and served as the town's mayor.